home-assistant/home-assistant.io/source/_integrations/minecraft_server.markdown

 - Latency time
 - Version
 - Protocol version
-- Number of online players (player names are available in state attributes)
+- Number of online players (player names are available in state attributes for java only)
 - Number of maximum players
+- Message of the Day (MOTD)